 Next meeting Tuesday 26th June – doors open at 6.30pm for refreshments.
 Discussion 7 – 8pm.

 Fill in our Book review sheet & bring along to the next club night.

 MAY Book club – ‘Fools & Mortals’ by Bernard Cornwell – read our review here

 APRIL Book – ‘The Witchfinder’s Sister’ by Beth Underdown

-Read a review of our APRIL book ‘The Witchfinder’s Sister’ by Beth Underdown here.
-Bridge Cottage Heritage Centre is a 15th Wealden Hall house, which is steeped in history and intrigue – the perfect setting to discuss this fictional historical novel.
+During our first book club meeting on Tuesday 24th April we chatted about ‘The Witchfinder’s Sister’ by Beth Underdown.
+Read our TOMBS and TOMES Book Club review here.
+Our book club venue is Bridge Cottage Heritage Centre, a 15th Wealden Hall house, which is steeped in history and intrigue – the perfect setting to discuss this fictional historical novel.
 Here we have our own links to the when the belief in witchcraft and the supernatural was widespread.
 We have carved within the fire surround of our hall some ‘Witch marks’.
 These magical symbols and ritual objects were a common part of life from around the 16th to the early 19th century.
 Witches’ marks – ritual protection symbols or apotropaic marks – can be found carved into the fabric of many historic places, from medieval churches and houses, just like ours.

 They aren’t in any way associated with witchcraft directly, despite the name, but were designed to ward off evil.
 These marks (pictured above) were carved here during 16/17th Century.
 Typically they are found in around entrance-ways and portals to the house, and especially above fireplaces.
 Whilst the doors could be closed, offering some form of security, the chimney was always open, and therefore vulnerable.
 These marks added a level of spiritual security to a building.